 Let's start with the good notes.
 GA4 is definitely more privacy-friendly in the way it handles IP addresses since they are neither logged nor stored.
 For comparison, UA always stores IP addresses and only offers an optional IP anonymization protocol (which European DPAs held to be ineffective).
 Ditching third-party cookies is also a step in the right direction.

 On the other hand, the User-ID system encourages very invasive tracking practices.
 It is essentially a two-step system where the website itself collects certain data to identify a user cross-platform.
 Based on this data, the website generates a unique ID and provides it to Google.
-Google then generates a User ID for each unique ID provider and tracks the parameter across devices.
+Google then generates a User ID for each unique ID provided and tracks the parameter across devices.

 Compliance-wise, this can easily go wrong.
-We expect to see websites collecting login credentials with the user’s consent without informing a user that the credentials will be used in order to track their behavior for analytics purposes, which is a violation of the GDPR5.
-Or they may inform the user but also force them to consent to being tracked in order to register - which is an instance of “bundled” consent6.
-Crucially, generating a unique ID is entirely the customer’s responsibility under GA’s Terms of Service, and Google will not be responsible for any violation.
+We expect to see websites collecting login credentials with the user's consent without informing a user that the credentials will be used in order to track their behavior for analytics purposes, which is a violation of the GDPR5.
+Or they may inform the user but also force them to consent to being tracked in order to register - which is an instance of "bundled" consent and legally problematic6.
+Crucially, generating a unique ID is entirely the customer's responsibility under GA's Terms of Service, and Google will not be responsible for any violation.

 Alternatively, websites might look for other "creative" ways to track their users.
 For example, they may employ probabilistic tracking - that is, gathering a bunch of data such as IP, device location, and browsing data and running it through algorithms to estimate the probability that two devices belong to the same user.
 It sounds invasive, and it is.